 FAQs on Lebanon’s Safety

-Planning a safe trip to Lebanon can be very overwhelming and difficult.
-To help you out, we’ve listed and answered the most frequently asked questions on how to stay safe in Lebanon.
+Planning a safe trip to Lebanon can be a little overwhelming.
+To help you out, we’ve listed the most common questions people ask about staying safe in Lebanon.

 So, is Lebanon Safe?

 As long as you’re not actively seeking out an actual warzone, chances are you’re going to be safe.
 Very safe in fact.
-That being sid, you should still use your common travel sense.
+That being said, you should still use your common travel sense.

 Saying you’re going anywhere near Syria at the moment is going to make people think you’re crazy.
 We don’t think you’re crazy though.

 Lebanon itself, though small and pretty much engulfed on all sides by super volatile situations, is safe.
-It’s a tolerant, open society with Western ideals, where it’s majority Christian, with the next biggest religion being Islam and there are still another 16 official religions of the country!
+It’s a tolerant, open society where multiple faiths live in together with many Western ideals.

 Lebanon is friendliness, openness, tolerance, and fun combined with cool history and landscapes.